 Refetching queries in Apollo Client

-In theory, you could refetch every active after a client-side update, but you can save time and network bandwidth by refetching queries more selectively.
+In theory, you could refetch every active query after a client-side update, but you can save time and network bandwidth by refetching queries more selectively.
 The InMemoryCache helps you determine which active queries might have been invalidated by recent cache updates.

 Local cache updates and refetching work especially well in combination: your application can display the results of local cache modifications immediately, while also refetching in the background to obtain the very latest data from the server.
 The UI is then rerendered only if there are differences between local data and refetched data.